 - My, what big teeth you have!
 Many children have a favourite stuffed animal or action figure.
 Use the toy to explain why it is important to brush.
 Then, have your child brush the toy's teeth after brushing his or her own teeth.

 - Monkey see, monkey do.
 Brush your teeth together with your child and do it in stages.
 You can also switch roles and let your child lead the brushing.

 - Time is on my side.
 Use a timer or hourglass.
 Choose a time that lasts for as long as you feel is necessary.
 Humming a favourite song while brushing can also keep your child brushing longer.

 - Sticks to a card, not your teeth.
 To reward your child for doing well, make a form that he or she can put a sticker on after brushing.
 Use a variety of stickers.

 You can also involve your child in dental health by letting him or her pick out a toothbrush and toothpaste.
 Talk to your dentist about the type of toothbrush your child needs, and steer your child in that direction.
 When choosing a toothpaste, stay clear of tartar-cleaning toothpastes, as they may taste bad or "sting" a young child's mouth.
 Ask your child if he or she likes the toothpaste, and change it if this is not the case.

-Most importantly, set a good example.
-Children imitate their parents, and if your child sees that you don't brush, don't seem to enjoy brushing, or do it too quickly, he or she might well do the same.
+Set a good example.
+Children imitate their parents.
+If your child sees that you don't brush, don't seem to enjoy brushing, or do it too quickly, he or she might well do the same.

 To learn more about Healthwise, visit Healthwise.org.